Skip to Content

 • Months: * (every month)

-• Days of week: * (every day of week)
+• Days of week: * (every day of the week)

-2. See which PHP version is used for your site
+2. Check which PHP version is used for your site

 3. Usually the path is: /usr/bin/php8.2 or /usr/bin/php8.3